 When present, depression affects you, your family, your work and outside interests.
 However, depression is treatable.

-Depression—Some Warning Signs
+Depression—Symptoms and Some Warning Signs

 - Depressed mood (may be irritable mood in children or adolescence)